What Is Residual Maturity in Bonds and Why It Matters to Investors

 There is a charm to investing in bonds and other fixed-income investments because they offer relatively lower risk and a source of steady income.
+They are, therefore, a prudent choice for the savvy investor.

 Predominantly investing in an array of debt instruments and fixed-income securities like Gilts, Treasury Bills, Corporate Bonds, and Money Market instruments, these funds offer a blend of security and returns.

 Their allure lies in their ability to provide a minimum rate of interest over a specific period while maintaining a low-risk profile.
+Yet, there is something every investor in a bond or any other debt instrument must know.

 Understanding Fixed-income Securities

+Fixed-income securities have a set point of maturity and, usually, a predetermined interest rate.
 Typically, bond investments have a clear timeframe, and despite some being tradable in secondary markets, most require holding until maturity.

 This long-term commitment makes it necessary for investors to understand the concept of residual maturity in evaluating these investments.